-Science has long debated about emotions in other animals than humans, but for dog guardians I think it has always been clear to see: dogs experience emotions.
+Science has long debated about emotions in other animals than humans, but for human family members of dogs, I think it has always been clear to see: dogs experience emotions.

 How they experience emotions exactly, we will not be able to tell, because dogs can’t self report (, but if I tell you how I feel, will you then know exactly what I'm experiencing?).
 Dogs don't speak our language, but there is plenty of research which shows us that all mammals have similar brain activity during emotional experiences.
 We are also able to analyze dog body language, their expressions and vocalizations which give us indications of emotional responses.

-There is not one definition for emotions in science (there are many), but within all mammals we can talk about strong survival mechanisms within the brain (circuits) which can literally ‘take over’ a dog's behavior during what I call emotionally explosive behavior.
+There is not one definition for emotions in science (there are many), but within all mammals we can talk about strong survival mechanisms (complex neurological networks) within the brain which can literally ‘take over’ a dog's behaviour during what I call emotionally explosive behaviour.

-A healthy balance between positive and negative emotions is essential for a dog’s welfare.
-Dogs need to be able to regulate negative emotions, but they also need protection from situations that could cause negative emotionally explosive behaviors (fear, pain, frustration).
+A healthy balance between positive and mildly negative emotions is essential for a dog’s welfare.
+Dogs need to be able to regulate and recover from mild negative emotions, but they also need protection from situations that could cause severe negative emotionally explosive behaviours (fear, pain, frustration) or trauma.

 Up till now, most research has focussed on negative emotions.
-There are many books written about fear, for example, but there is little research which looks into positive emotions and how these benefit the welfare of dogs in particular.
+There are many books written about fear, for example, but there is little research which looks into positive emotions and how these benefit the welfare of dogs.
 However, it is often suggested that positive social interactions (play, care, affection) contribute to a positive emotional state in dogs.
-Routines, predictability and a sense of control over their own experiences also contribute, as does successfully achieving rewards.
+Routines, predictability and a sense of control over their own experiences can also contribute, as does successfully achieving rewards.

 When dogs play, positive emotions are activated.
 Play has a positive influence on the social bonds that dogs have with their playing partners.
 During play, dogs can learn to recover from mildly challenging emotional experiences, building up emotional resilience.
 When all involved in play are enjoying themselves, the emotional bond is strengthened.
-The play style and the amount of play time dogs have with their human guardians, says something about their bond.
+The play style and the amount of play time dogs have with their human family members, says something about their bond.
 Being able to play daily contributes to dog welfare.

 Dogs are highly social animals.
 They love to sleep close to their family members and affection in the form of gentle stroking and massage can (if not forced onto the dog and always while carefully observing the dog’s body language and offering room for the dog to move away) result in the release of hormones such as oxytocin (sometimes called the ‘love hormone’), strengthening the social bond.
 Receiving no affection at all, whatsoever, can seriously threaten the welfare of a dog.

-Predictability and routines can be of great importance in offering dogs a sense of control through knowing what can be expected in their daily lives.
+Predictability and routines can offer dogs a sense of control through knowing what can be expected in their daily lives.
 Never knowing what to expect next can result in distress.
 However, in order to build up emotional resilience, mild challenges in which the dog has time and space to recover, are also be benificial.

-Of course dogs need to build up resilience too and they need to learn to cope with disappointments or other types of negative experiences.
-They need to learn to adapt to changing environments.
-Totally isolating a dog from experiences as a form of ‘protection’ can threaten the behavioral needs of dogs.
+Dogs need to build up emotional resilience and they need to learn to cope with disappointments or other types of mildly negative experiences.
+They need to learn how to adapt to changing environments.
+Totally isolating a dog from experiences as a form of ‘protection’ can threaten the behavioural needs of dogs.
 However, it is not advised to go ‘looking for trouble’ either.
 You will never be able to guarantee your dog a 100% positive emotional state for all of it’s lifetime.
 Life will happen to your dog.
 You do not need to provoke bad experiences in order for your dog to learn to cope with them.
-Protecting your dog from bad experiences where possible is a very good idea (beneficial to welfare and it can decrease the risk for developing behavior problems).
+Protecting your dog from bad experiences where possible is a very good idea (beneficial to welfare and it can decrease the risk for developing behaviour problems).